Manecas1221212/romance/chapter_09.md

 ---

-That evening, Anna picked up Sophie, made dinner, supervised homework, put Jake to bed.
+That evening, Anna picked up Sophie, ordered dinner, supervised homework, put Jake to bed.
 The motions of normal life.
 But her mind was elsewhere—tracking time, calculating Andrew's schedule, wondering where he really was.

 At nine-thirty, her phone buzzed.